grafana/tracing-workshop-breakout/breakout-2-instrumenting-code.md

    Congratulations, you’ve just manually instrumented some code!
 That wasn’t so hard!

-9. Next, deploy the Grafana Agent:
+9. Next, deploy Grafana Alloy:
    ```bash
    ./configure-agent-and-deploy.sh
    ```

    This will allow our logs, metrics and traces to be sent to Grafana Cloud via Grafana Alloy.

    **Note:** You may see an error like `Error from server (NotFound): error when deleting` on several lines when you run this for the first time.
-Don't worry about this, it's just because the agent isn't already running on the cluster.
+Don't worry about this, it's just because Alloy isn't already running on the cluster.

 10. Finally, we’re going to build and deploy the application we just changed using a small script.
 At the Webterminal prompt, run:
     ```bash